segmentation fault with free energy changes and multiple GPU's

 I don't experience these segfaults running on the same nodes when doing normal (non-free energy) simulations I have the issue with both 5.0.5 and 5.1-rc1.

-#2 Updated by James Barnett over 4 years ago
+#2 Updated by James Barnett about 5 years ago

 I just tested it with a single GPU, and the segfault does happen when a single GPU is specified with -gpu_id (although I am using the single GPU on multiple ranks).